Excalibur79/Mongodb-queries/Readme.md

 ### 9. Write a MongoDB query to find the restaurants that achieved a score, more than 80 but less than 100.
     db.restaurants.find({grades:{$elemMatch:{ score:{ $gt:80,$lt:100 } }}})

+### 10. Write a MongoDB query to find the restaurants which locate in latitude value less than -95.754168